drconradlee/zfish_fast_well_segmentation/README.md

 <h2> Activating the environment </h2>
-If running you are script throught installed envionemnt, simply activate the environment
+If you are running the script through the installed envionemnt, simply activate the environment and the set the current directory.
 <p> </p>

 ```